The Apostolate of the Press

 As the number of Sisters grew, they themselves began to do more of the work on their publications.
 Little by little, the Sisters learned to use the electric folder, the stitcher, the darkroom camera, and even the printing presses.
 But it wasn’t until 1978, when the Congregation acquired Mount St. Michael, that they had a place set aside as their own print shop.
 Located in the basement of the Mount, it was first operated by the Marian priests and Brothers.
 Eventually the Sisters took over this work, enabling the priests to concentrate on editorial functions and assisting in parishes around the country.

 In the early 1980’s, the print shop moved to its present location in a building that formerly housed the Jesuits’ bakery and laundry facilities.
 Through the years, the Sisters were able to acquire equipment that has greatly assisted them in their work — stitchers, folders, platemakers, a graphic arts camera, an electronic duplicator, several computers, and two presses.
 Eventually, as technology changed, the presses were replaced with large multi-function color copiers.
-And over the past decade, the apostolate has expanded to include the modern technology of publishing documents electronically on the Internet, a medium that is capable of reaching millions of people all over the world.
+And over the past decade, the apostolate has expanded to include the modern technology of the Internet, a medium that is capable of reaching millions of people all over the world.

 “Go teach all nations,” Our Lord commanded his disciples.
 Through the publishing apostolate, the Marian Sisters take part in the missionary work of the Church by assisting the clergy to teach and spread the true Faith far and wide.
 Souls who perhaps would not have otherwise been exposed to the truth can learn about Christ’s one true Church through materials printed and distributed by the diligent hands of Sisters — zealous women who are well aware that it is by personal sacrifice, humble obedience and a fervent prayer life that they can earn the graces to win souls back to Christ and repair for the sins of mankind.